 As noted above, the English School’s primary approach to these questions has been historical, tracking the ebbs and flows through which global international society has emerged.
 In some ways, the English School can be seen as a kind of constructivism before constructivism.
 It is constructivist in the sense that all societies must by definition be social constructions.
 Yet its origins and approach are drawn not from epistemological debates but from international history, law, and political theory.

 What does this mean for how the English School functions as Empirical IR theory?
 To answer this question, one needs to first establish how theory and history relate to each other in IR.
 The next section sets out an understanding of what constitutes “proper” theory in IR.
 This is likely to be wider than most participants in this volume.
-That task accomplished, the chapter looks briefly at the relationship between theory and history in IR, rejecting the conventional construction of these spheres as polar opposites, with history simply acting as a point of data collection for theory.
+That task accomplished, the article looks briefly at the relationship between theory and history in IR, rejecting the conventional construction of these spheres as polar opposites, with history simply acting as a point of data collection for theory.
 These discussions open up into a detailed examination of the English School, first as a mode of IR theory, and second as a form of Empirical IR theory.